remyhfb/voice-sync/replit.md

 ## Overview

-VoiceSwap is an AI-powered voice conversion application that enables users to train RVC (Retrieval-based Voice Conversion) models from audio samples and convert video audio to match the trained voice while preserving perfect lip-sync timing.
-The application provides a professional interface for managing voice models, processing videos with voice conversion, and downloading perfectly synced results.
+VoiceSwap is an AI-powered voice conversion application that enables users to clone voices using ElevenLabs and convert video audio using Speech-to-Speech (S2S) technology while preserving perfect lip-sync timing.
+The application provides a professional interface for managing voice clones, processing videos with voice conversion, and downloading perfectly synced results.

 ## User Preferences